cdriscol/lsp/README.md

 $ aws secretsmanager create-secret --name LS_DOMAIN --secret-string https://sub.domain.com
 ```

 > You can define environment variables locally in the `packages/cdk/.env` file or via Github actions secrets.
-Refer to the `packages/<PACKAGE>/README.md` to figure out what secrets or environment varibales are required for each package.
+Refer to the `packages/<PACKAGE>/README.md` to figure out what secrets or environment variables are required for each package.

 ### CDK
 The following CDK commands need to be run from the `packages/cdk` directory.